4paradigm/OpenMLDBSQLEmulator/README.md

 You can build the emulator without toydb, so you can't `run`, but other cmds are working.
 If you want `run` with it, check [Run](#run).

-If you want to package it, put toydb_run_engine in `src/main/resources`, and build it.
+If you want to package with toydb, put toydb_run_engine in `src/main/resources`, and build it.

 ```bash
 # pack without toydb